HazyResearch/deepdive/doc/deepdiveapp.md

 ## app.ddlog

-Schema, extractors, and inference rules written in our higher-level language, [DDlog][], are put in this file.
+Schema, extractors, and inference rules written in our higher-level language, DDlog, are put in this file.

 ## deepdive.conf